cmaloney/dcos-docs/_pages/archived-dcos-enterprise-edition/installing-enterprise-edition-1-5/configure-and-install-dcos.md

     **bootstrap_url**

-    :   This parameter specifies the URI path for the DCOS installer to store the customized DCOS build files.
+    :   This parameter specifies the URI path for the DC/OS installer to store the customized DC/OS build files.
 Use the default value of `bootstrap_url: file:///opt/dcos_install_tmp`, unless you have moved the installer assets from their default location.

     **cluster_name**
     :   Specify the name of your cluster.

     **exhibitor_storage_backend**
     :   This parameter specifies the type of storage backend for Exhibitor.
 By default this is set to `zookeeper` in the `config.yaml` template file.
-During DCOS installation, a storage system is required for configuring and orchestrating ZooKeeper with Exhibitor on the master nodes.
-Exhibitor automatically configures your ZooKeeper installation on the master nodes during your DCOS installation.
+During DC/OS installation, a storage system is required for configuring and orchestrating ZooKeeper with Exhibitor on the master nodes.
+Exhibitor automatically configures your ZooKeeper installation on the master nodes during your DC/OS installation.

     **exhibitor_zk_hosts**
     :   Specify a comma-separated list of one or more ZooKeeper node IP addresses to use for configuring the internal Exhibitor instances.
 Exhibitor uses this ZooKeeper cluster to orchestrate it's configuration.